jpxue/Classic_WoW_Levelling_Script/README.md

 #### SUPPORTS (ON CONFIGURING GLOBAL VARS):
 - Resurrect (configure resurrect.lua)
-- Vendoring/Selling of Junk (vendors when running out of bag space)
+- Vendoring/Selling of Junk (vendors when running out of bag space, based of item rarity)
+- Can specify items to always Keep or always Sell
-- Repairing of Gear
+- Repairing of Gear at Vendor
 - Mailing to Alt of valuable items (configure mail.lua) [‘toMail’]
 - Drawing of All Routes, Enemies, Debugging Strings, Status etc… (configurable)
 - Random Jumping, Emoting, Opening of Tabs (ex: guild or character tabs)